mumble-voip/mumble/README.md

 [FAQ](https://wiki.mumble.info/wiki/FAQ/English) can also be found there.

+## Building

+For information on how to build Mumble, checkout [the dedicated documentation](docs/dev/build-instructions/README.md).

 ## Reporting issues

 If you want to report a bug or create a feature-request, you can open a new issue (after you have checked that there is none already) on